 Dr Brandy Schillace is the Editor-in-Chief of Medical Humanities.

-Chris Pak is the editor of the Science Fiction Research Association’s SFRA Review and the author of Terraforming: Ecopolitical Transformations and Environmentalism in Science Fiction (Liverpool University Press, 2016).
+Chris Pak is a Lecturer in Contemporary Writing and Digital Cultures at Swansea University.
 Alongside his interest in the Medical Humanities, he is fascinated by science and culture in literature, film and other media, the Environmental Humanities and the Digital Humanities.
 More information can be found on his website.

 Film and Media Correspondent